sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **New Extensions:**

-1. **Articles**: This automatically adds the [Structured Data for Articles](https://developers.google.com/search/docs/data-types/articles) to your website.
+1. **Articles**: This automatically adds the [Structured Data for Articles](https://developers.google.com/search/docs/data-types/articles) to your posts and AMP posts.
 	* **Experimental module**: Google will tell its output is erroneous.
 		* They will tell it's erroneous only in their [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool).
-		* They will tell it's good in your website's [Structured Data Overview](https://www.google.com/webmasters/tools/structured-data?hl=en).
+		* They will tell it's good on your website's [Structured Data Overview](https://www.google.com/webmasters/tools/structured-data?hl=en) page.
-		* This is wrongfully determined, based on [their documentation](https://developers.google.com/search/docs/data-types/articles#article_types).
+		* The former is wrongfully determined, the output is based on [their documentation](https://developers.google.com/search/docs/data-types/articles#article_types).
 2. **AMP**: This improves SEO for AMP pages.
 	* This extension connects The SEO Framework to [Automattic's AMP plugin](https://wordpress.org/plugins/amp/).
 	* This extension interacts with Articles, when activated.